luizcarlos1405/Da-Letter/README.md

 Launchung löve 2D games tutorial can be found here: https://love2d.org/wiki/Getting_Started The original has non royaltti free music, so I'm used a royaltti free here

+All the code in this repository and it's files can be used as you wish with no need to credit or anything.

 My contact: luizcarlos1405@gmail.com